Ombudsperson, Director Office Phone: 404-413-2513 Email: email@example.com

 Bethany is your first point of contact with the Office of the Ombudsperson – even before you know it!
 Not only will she take your calls and greet you at the door, but she is also the creative powerhouse behind the digital presence of the office.
 As the Administrative Coordinator at the Office of the Ombudsperson, Bethany uses her expertise in digital media and design, outreach, and customer service to introduce the campus community to the Office of the Ombudsperson and its services.
 She has demonstrated her passion for community service and education for university/college students in aid of homelessness, substance use, and mental health alleviation as a student, and shorty thereafter as an AmeriCorps VISTA (Volunteers In Service To America).

 Bethany is a proud Alumna of Clark Atlanta University where she earned her Bachelor of Arts for Business Administration with a concentration in management.
-She plans to continue her journey in their MBA program.
+She is continuing her journey in their MBA program.
 In her spare time, she enjoys creating works of art with acrylic paintings and graphic design.

 Payton and Julie are the Peer Ambassadors (aka “Ombassadors”) and Student Assistants in the Office of the Ombudsperson.
 They engage in outreach activities to educate their fellow students about the services offered by the Office and help them get connected.
 They also assist with research projects conducted by the Office.